 Getting a Visa

 Please also note that in order to enter the country, you will need proof of a Yellow Fever vaccination.
-We recommend that you see your travel doctor before travelling to Cameroon to get the necessary vaccinations and medications especially anti-malarials.
+We recommend that you see your travel doctor before traveling to Cameroon to get the necessary vaccinations and medications especially antimalarials.

 While in Cameroon

 Staying in a Rest House will cost about $100 per month.
 The Rest House has 2 heated bedrooms, with a shared bathroom (toilet and shower).
 It also has one general parlor with a seating area and a kitchen for food preparation.
 (There is a gas cooker provided by CAEPA CAMEROON, but volunteers will need to buy their own gas).